 Americans are, by and large, a nationalistic people, and much given to symbolic gestures that reinforce that inclination.
 An earlier post explored the quasi-religious adoration Americans have for their national flag, and it is no surprise that the national anthem of the United States, “The Star-Spangled Banner,” is a hymn to that flag.

 The USA is rare among developed nations in that no athletic match, from six-year-olds playing tee-ball to the highest-ranking professional games, can be started until after the National Anthem has been played.
 In most of the world, this is reserved for international matches.
-Actor Omar Sharif, a native of Egypt (scarcely a nation of modest national pride), once remarked that one of the most surprising things he found when he first came to America is that we play our Anthem before all sporting events as if we cannot even play a game without first proclaiming what a great country America is.
+Actor Omar Sharif, a native of Egypt (scarcely a nation of modest national pride), once remarked that one of the most surprising things he found when he first came to America is that we play our anthem before all sporting events as if we cannot even play a game without first proclaiming what a great country America is.

 There are times when – just like the flag – the anthem becomes a viciously contentious issue in which one’s patriotism or lack of it is called into question.
 Nowhere is this more prominent than in a sports event, perhaps because the anthem is so incongruous in such a setting.
 Other commercial entertainment is normally free from expressions of Americans’ veneration of their country.
 Movie theaters do not play “The Star-Spangled Banner” before the film starts.
-Singers and other musicians are not faulted for a failure to play the national anthem before their concert begins.
+Singers and other musicians are not faulted for a failure to perform the national anthem before their concert begins.
 Sports entertainment, though, is another matter.

 We are currently embroiled in an anthem fight centered on the National Football League, which in an earlier post I cheekily called “America’s National Religion.”
 Football is a uniquely American game, so perhaps it is natural that it would be the sport to experience a fight over the anthem.

 Some football players, starting with Colin Kaepernick, began kneeling, instead of the customary standing, during the pre-game anthem ceremony.
 Like the NFL in general, these players were predominantly African-American.
-The explanation given was that kneeling served as a silent reminder that treatment of African-Americans by police forces in the USA was not living up to the promise of equality and justice embodied in America’s national symbols.
+The explanation given was that kneeling served as a silent reminder that treatment of African-Americans by police forces was not living up to the promise of equality and justice embodied in America’s national symbols.
 As the practice spread, it fired emotional and bitter attacks and defenses.
 Kaepernick, a capable quarterback, has been unable to find a job in the NFL since, not even as the backup to the backup on a bad team.